moneil/DSKTool/README.md

 # OSCELOT DSKTOOL

-This project is a Django/Python and Learn REST replacement for the Original York DSK Building Block for Learn.
-This tool may be run on your desktop, on a remote server, or in the cloud on a PaaS of your choosing.
+This project is deprecated and should no longer be used.
+Please use the simpler 'one click' deployment solution over [here](https://github.com/moneil/OSCELOT-DSKTOOL-for-HEROKU) is the [OSCELOT-DSKTOOL-for-HEROKU](https://github.com/moneil/OSCELOT-DSKTOOL-for-HEROKU) project.

 If you are looking for a simpler 'one click' deployment solution over [here](https://github.com/moneil/OSCELOT-DSKTOOL-for-HEROKU) is the [OSCELOT-DSKTOOL-for-HEROKU](https://github.com/moneil/OSCELOT-DSKTOOL-for-HEROKU) project.

-The DSKTOOL uses 3LO and as such requires a Learn account and use is restricted based on Learn account privileges (only Users with Admin accounts may post record updates).
+The DSKTOOL uses 3LO and as such requires a Blackboard Learn account and use is restricted based on Learn account privileges (only Users with Admin accounts may post record updates).

 This is an open source community project and *is not supported or sponsored by Blackboard Inc.*.
 If you find it of value please contribute!
 Pull requests welcome!
 Make a fork and share your work back to this project.